 For Bond Assistance or Questions contact Sanctuary Bail Bonds

-Unfortunately there is no such thing as expunging a record in Arizona.
+Can I get my record expunged?Unfortunately, there is no such thing as expunging a record in Arizona.

-Yes, if you failed to appear for court then a warrant was issued for your arrest.
+I failed to appear on my court date, is there a warrant out for my arrest?Yes, if you failed to appear for court then a warrant was issued for your arrest.
 In addition, notice was sent to MVD and your license will remain suspended until you appear in court and quash the warrant.
 If there is a bench warrant issued in your case a motion to quash the warrant must be filed.

-Absolutely.
-Not only do I represent people charged with DUI, I also handle all felony matters.
+I’ve been falsely accused of sexual assault, can you represent me?Absolutely.
+Not only do I represent people charged with DUI, but I also handle all felony matters.
 Sexual assaults are tricky cases.
 We will need to get you evaluated by a therapist right away and start building a defense.
-Often times, these cases are purely “he said she said,” and we argue the case by destroying the credibility of the accuser.
+Often times, these cases are pure “he said she said,” and we argue the case by destroying the credibility of the accuser.

 Back to Top

-I have been a Criminal/DUI defense attorney for ten years.
-I started prcticing at the Maricopa County Public Defender’s Office where I worked in the Vehicular Unit for almost five years.
+How long have you been in practice as a Criminal/DUI Defense Attorney?I have been a Criminal/DUI defense attorney for ten + years.
+I started practicing at the Maricopa County Public Defender’s Office where I worked in the Vehicular Unit for almost five years.
 I defended all Felony DUI cases, Vehicular Aggravated Assault, Vehicular Manslaughter and Vehicular 2nd Degree Murder.

-Public Defenders are some of the best lawyers who know the courts well.
+Why should I hire the Law Office of Aaron Black when I have the option to get a public defender for free?Public Defenders are some of the best lawyers who know the courts well.
 I too was a public defender and benefited from the same training.
 However, Public defenders are overworked and you will not receive personalized attention on your case because they have too many clients.